Feliks Chiczewski: Polish Action (Polenaktion) of 1938 in Leipzig

-Around 4am on 27 October 1938, arrests of Jews began taking place in Leipzig by the Gestapo.
-The consulate learned of the ongoing arrests by 6am.
+Around 4 a.m. on 27 October 1938, arrests of Jews began taking place in Leipzig by the Gestapo.
+The consulate learned of the ongoing arrests by 6 a.m.
 As warnings about the upcoming arrests and subsequent expulsions began to spread on 27 October, many Jews sought shelter at the Polish Consulate, which was a large villa that had been rented from the Ury family.
 Questions remained about the legitimacy of the villa as extraterritorial grounds since the Polish government had not purchased it outright.
 Despite this, the police did not enter the grounds over fears of further damaging the frail Germany-Poland relationship.
 Chiczewski and his staff supported Jews who arrived at his gates by providing food and shelter, albeit in a limited manner.
 The police checked identification papers of some people entering the villa, others were arrested outside of the consulate.